Solar Decathlon 2020 Design Challenge

 Winning teams are recognized at an awards banquet, and winning project presentations are published on the Solar Decathlon website.
 The competition and winners are promoted through a variety of media outreach efforts, which provide participants and their collegiate institutions an opportunity for national exposure.
 Collegiate institutions that participate in the Design Challenge are recognized as leaders who are producing career-ready professionals with cutting-edge skills.
 Industry partners who collaborate with teams gain national and local recognition and have the opportunity to interact with knowledgeable future design and construction professionals.

-Project submissions are evaluated by jurors according to 10 Contests:
+Project submissions are evaluated by industry jurors according to 10 Contests:

 - Energy Performance